 - Universal Credit claimants deemed to be living in 'specified accommodation' or 'temporary accommodation'- as defined by the UC Regulations - will continue to receive help with their housing costs through Housing Benefit even though they claim Universal Credit.

 - Universal Credit acts as a 'passport' to maximum Housing Benefit - even if the UC claimant's income is quite high.
+More here.

-- The majority of Universal Credit claimants living in sheltered housing will not be classed as living in 'specified accommodation' and, due to the differences between the rules, will find that they have a higher ineligible service charge under UC than they would have done under HB.
+- The majority of Universal Credit claimants living in sheltered housing will not be classed as living in 'specified accommodation' and, due to the differences between the rules, may find that they have a higher ineligible service charge under UC than they would have done under HB.

 Click on the links below for more information.